Daniel-KM/Omeka-S-module-SearchSolr/README.md

 **IMPORTANT**

-The Search module does not replace the default search page neither the default search engine.
+For now, the Search module does not replace the default search page neither the default search engine.
 So the theme should be updated.

 Don’t forget to check Search facets and sort fields of each search page each time that the list of core fields is modified: the fields that don’t exist